cosmos/testnets/README.md

 cp -a gaia-6001/genesis.json $HOME/.gaiad/config
 ```

-The last step is the adjust the `config.toml`.
+The last step is the adjust the `$HOME/.gaiad/config/config.toml`.
 Make sure that you are connected to healthy peers or seed nodes.
 These are some seeds nodes and they can be put into the config under the `seeds` key.
 Alternatively you can also
 ask user validators directly for a persistent peer and add it under the `persisent_peers` key.
 ```